ryanq47/CS-EXTC2-NTP/README.md

 6. Client then initiates chunking by sending a packet with the `getDataFromTeamserver` extension.
 The Controller responds with a packet with the `dataFromTeamserver` extension.
 This packet contiains a chunk of data of the TeamServers response.
 7. Once the Client has all the data, it forwards the data onto the beacon, via the named pipe.
 It then loops to step 1.

 ...image/graph here...

 ####

-Inboudn Packet  - getSize
+1. getSize

-The server responds with a size of the
+This extension field is used to communicate the size of an inbound message.
+This is crucial for chunk based communication.

 ```
-Bytes 0-1: 0x00,0x00
+Bytes 0-1: 0x51, 0x2E
 Bytes 2-3: Size of Data
 Bytes 4-7: Unique ID
-Bytes 8-..
-Size of total data to be sent (explain this is for chunking)
+Bytes 8-11 Size of total data to be sent
 ```

+2.

 **TeamServer Communications**